Texas Tech University System: History

 On February 10, 1923, Texas Technological College (now named Texas Tech University) was founded, and that August, a committee selected to locate the institution in Lubbock.
 The Board of Directors of Texas Technological College (now named the Board of Regents of the Texas Tech University System) was established to oversee the institution.

 In 1969, the Texas Tech University School of Medicine (now named Texas Tech University Health Sciences Center), was founded as a separate multi-campus institution from Texas Tech University.
 It was also overseen by same board of regents as Texas Tech University.

 In 1985, then state senator, and future TTU System chancellor, John T. Montford proposed the creation of the Texas Tech University System.

 In 1999, the Texas Legislature formally established the Texas Tech University System, consisting of the same two institutions, overseen by the board of regents, and the newly created position of chancellor to provide leadership and support for both Texas Tech University, and Texas Tech University Health Sciences Center.

 In 2007, Angelo State University left the Texas State University System and joined the Texas Tech University System.
 On May 18, 2013, Texas Tech University Health Sciences Center at El Paso was established as a standalone institution after previously being a regional site for TTUHSC in El Paso.

 On August 6, 2020, the Texas Tech University System and Midwestern State University agreed to a memorandum of understanding to begin the process of MSU Texas becoming the fifth university to join the system.
 The process continued on June 8, 2021, when Governor Greg Abbott signed HB 1522 into law.
 Midwestern State officially became a component institution when HB 1522 went into effect on September 1, 2021.

+In August 2026, The New York Times reported that under the chancellorship of Brandon Creighton, the university system has featured widespread censorship of topics viewed as left-wing from college curriculum and mandated professors submit course material for ideological review.